How to book a bike on a French train

 The fourth train service is the TER.
 These are operated by the 11 different regions in France and offer services within their region or into neighboring regions.
 Tickets for these trains can be purchased up to 120 days in advance.

 As the TER services are operated at a regional level it is possible that different rules will apply to different regions.
-The only difference that we are currently aware of is TER Bretagne services which introduced mandatory bookings for bikes from 7 June to 30 September on its services.
+The only difference that I am currently aware of is TER Bretagne services which introduced mandatory bookings for bikes from 7 June to 30 September on its services.
 You need to go to the specific TER Bretagne page to book bikes, which is done separately from the normal booking.
 The fee is currently €3 per bike.

-Bike on the Paris Metro and RER services
+Paris Metro and RER services

 Bikes are not permitted on the Paris metro, tramway, or buses at any time.
 The exception to this is the M1 line which allows bikes on Sundays and public holidays before 4:30 pm.